Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Dataset details

 \section{Dataset details}

 The data used in our benchmark is collected from a widely-used online map and navigation service that estimates traffic congestion and travel time using high-resolution GPS signals transmitted by vehicles.
-To select the road segments, we take the central geographic point within each city, consider a circular area of a $15$ kilometer radius, and include all road segments located within this area in the dataset.
+To select the road segments, we take the central geographic point within each city, consider a circular area of a $15$ kilometer radius, and include all road segments located within this area to the dataset.
 The obtained set of road segments includes the city itself and may also cover some nearby roads.

-The traffic volume is estimated based on the number of vehicles that traverse each road segment during a specific time interval, as inferred from aggregated GPS traces.
+The traffic volume is estimated based on the number of vehicles that traverse each road segment during a specific timestamp interval, as inferred from aggregated GPS traces.
 It is important to note that the number of traverses represents an estimate rather than the actual traffic flow, as it is derived solely from vehicles equipped with GPS.
-Consequently, the reported values systematically underestimate the true traffic volume, but represent the dynamic of the traffic volume well.
-The speed estimation is also derived from these GPS signals, using a proprietary internal algorithm developed by the service provider.
-This GPS-based approach offers a significant advantage over traditional loop-detector or camera-based systems by providing fine-grained, diverse, and city-wide coverage without the sparsity typical for fixed sensor infrastructure.
+Consequently, the reported values can underestimate the true traffic volume, but they cover the major part of this signal and adequately represent the actual dynamics of the traffic volume.
+The speed estimation is also derived from these GPS signals, using a proprietary internal algorithm developed by the service of data provider.

-In terms of local time, \texttt{city-traffic-L} is located in UTC+3, whereas \texttt{city-traffic-M} has UTC+5 timezone.

-Some characteristics of our datasets are reported in Table~\ref{tab:datasets_characteristics_all}.
+Some characteristics of our datasets are reported in Table~\ref{tab:datasets-characteristics}.

-Each node in the dataset represents an individual road segment and has a set of 26 attributes.
-The full list of attributes is provided below: